grafana/agent/docs/flow/config-language/components.md

 # Components
 Components are the defining feature of Grafana Agent Flow.
-They are autonomous pieces of business logic that perform a single task (like retrieving secrets or collecting Prometheus metrics) and are wired together to form programmable pipelines of telemetry data.
+They are autonomous pieces of business logic that perform a single task (like retrieving secrets or collecting Prometheus metrics) and can be wired together to form programmable pipelines of telemetry data.

 Under the hood, components are orchestrated via the [_component